Migraine Treatment

 • fainting

-Many people who experience migraine attacks will seek a quiet, dark place to lie down to avoid sound, light and movement which may make a migraine more painful.
+Many people who experience migraine attacks will seek a quiet, dark place to lie down to avoid sound, light, and movement, which may make a migraine more painful.
 This is a characteristic of migraines that differs from other types of headaches.
 Some people find that sleeping for a few hours may help to end a migraine attack.

 Treatment for Migraines